-Horizon Europe is the 9th EU framework programme to fund research and innovation with a budget allocation of about EUR 95 billion for the 2021-2027 period.
-Since the onset, EU framework programs have an explicit collaborative design aiming at the creation of an integrated European Research Area: a large share of their budget has been dedicated to projects with at least 3 partners from 3 different EU countries.
-The creation of an integrated research area complements policies aiming at integration and convergence among EU countries from a market and economic point of view (Archibugi et al., 2022).

-One of the key features of Horizon Europe is the coverage of the full spectrum of research and innovation activities, from curiosity-driven research to partnerships with industry for advanced demonstrators (Bogers et al., 2018).
-Moreover, it facilitates interdisciplinary research to enable solutions for more complex issues, as the most transformative breakthroughs often occur at the crossroads of different sectors and disciplines (Bogers et al., 2018).
+Since the onset, EU framework programs have an explicit collaborative design aiming at the creation of an integrated European Research Area: a large share of the budget is dedicated to projects with at least 3 partners from 3 different EU countries.
+The creation of an integrated research area complements policies aimed at integration and convergence among EU countries from a market and economic point of view (Archibugi et al., 2022).
+The current edition, Horizon Europe, represents the largest public fund for research and innovation with a budget allocation of about EUR 95 billion for the 2021-2027 period.
+In addition to the geographical dimension, the program facilitates interdisciplinary research to enable solutions for complex issues, as the most transformative breakthroughs often occur at the crossroads of different sectors and disciplines (Bogers et al., 2018).

-In the last editions, a focus on global challenges was added to favour non-EU countries accessing resources, expertise and the collaborative network.
-The program is based on the principle of co-financing to ensure shared financial responsibility among member states and other stakeholders.
-To widen participation, Horizon Europe includes coordination and support actions such as the European Cooperation in Science and Technology (COST).
-The core activity of COST is the networking of researchers and stakeholders from public and private institutions, NGOs, industry, and small and medium enterprises (SMEs).
-Its model is the funding of bottom-up, open and inclusive networks that bring together researchers, innovators and other professionals to collaborate on research topics for 4 years, thus providing a reasonable time horizon for research activities (COST, 2023).
+EU framework programs are based on the principle of co-financing to ensure a shared financial responsibility among member states and other stakeholders, and the inclusion of STI topics that can have an international outreach.38 In this respect, in the last editions, a focus on global challenges was added to favour non-EU countries accessing resources, expertise and joining the international collaborative networks.39 To further widen participation, Horizon Europe includes coordination and support actions such as the European Cooperation in Science and Technology (COST) designed to support the creation of networks of researchers and stakeholders from public and private institutions, NGOs, industry, and small and medium enterprises (SMEs).
+These open and inclusive networks bring together different expertises providing funds for 4 years, thus ensuring a reasonable time horizon for research activities (COST, 2023).

-At the international level, the Green Climate Fund (GCF) aims at assisting developing countries in adaptation and mitigation practices to promote low-emission and climate-resilient development pathways and can represent crucial research funding for green frontier technologies.
+To favour participation and the success of international experiences, international STI projects should be aligned with the priorities and plans of the involved countries.
+The Green Climate Fund (GCF) aims at assisting developing countries in adaptation and mitigation practices to promote lowemission and climate-resilient development pathways and can represent crucial research funding for green frontier technologies.
 The GCF operates on the principle of "country ownership" (Asfaw Solomon et al., 2019), ensuring that projects are aligned with the recipient country's priorities and plans for addressing climate change.
-Acknowledging that public funding alone is not sufficient to address the climate challenge, the GCF also catalyzes private sector investment in climate initiatives (Asfaw Solomon et al., 2019).
-The GCF is the largest international public climate fund, but its budget is rather small compared to the world climate-related finance, and it
+Acknowledging that public funding alone is not sufficient to address the climate challenge, the GCF also aims at catalyzing private sector investment in climate initiatives (Asfaw Solomon et al.,